WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 &nbsp;

-Some interesting events, at 2:00AM the VM&#8217;s reboot.Â We reboot odd and even servers each day, and in my organization of testing this, I put all the odd VM&#8217;s on the blue host, and the even VM&#8217;s on the orange host.Â So the blue line going up at 2:00AM is the odd (patched) VM&#8217;s rebooting.Â The reboot cycle is staggered to take place over a 90 minute interval (last VM&#8217;s should reboot around 3:30AM).Â After the reboot, the servers come up and do some &#8220;pre-user&#8221; startup work like loading AppV packages, App-V registry prestaging, etc.Â I track the App-V registry pre-staging duration during bootup and here are my results:
+Some interesting events, at 2:00AM the VM's reboot.Â We reboot odd and even servers each day, and in my organization of testing this, I put all the odd VM's on the blue host, and the even VM's on the orange host.Â So the blue line going up at 2:00AM is the odd (patched) VM's rebooting.Â The reboot cycle is staggered to take place over a 90 minute interval (last VM's should reboot around 3:30AM).Â After the reboot, the servers come up and do some "pre-user" startup work like loading AppV packages, App-V registry prestaging, etc.Â I track the App-V registry pre-staging duration during bootup and here are my results:

 [<img class="aligncenter wp-image-2665 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/RegistryPerformance-1.png" alt="" width="734" height="639" srcset="http://theorypc.ca/wp-content/uploads/2018/01/RegistryPerformance-1.png 734w, http://theorypc.ca/wp-content/uploads/2018/01/RegistryPerformance-1-300x261.png 300w" sizes="(max-width: 734px) 100vw, 734px" />](http://theorypc.ca/wp-content/uploads/2018/01/RegistryPerformance-1.png)